Find a Pest Control Professional

 Learn more about the stinging and biting insects that are likely to frequent your backyard this summer with the following mosquito facts and facts about wasps and other summer pests.

 Only female mosquitoes bite humans, as they need blood to reproduce.
 They find hosts by detecting body heat and chemical signals, such as the carbon dioxide we exhale.
 Studies have found that mosquitoes are generally attracted to dark colors, women, beer drinkers and smelly feet.
+Mosquito prevention is very important, as they can transmit diseases such as West Nile virus and eastern equine encephalitis (EEE).

 Wasps feed on sweet liquids and are even known to get drunk off fermenting juice in the late summer.
 In the autumn, inseminated females will seek places to spend the winter, and may move inside the home, especially if there is a cathedral ceiling present.